 Net Promoter Score ranges between -100 and 100.
 What that means is, if all customers gave a score lower or equal to 6, the result would be -100.
 On the opposite end of the spectrum, if all customers rated the question with a 9 or 10, it would be 100.
 NPS surveys first ask a single question, prompting the customers to rate a score between 0 and 10.
-Based on the customer’s rating, they are then classified into one of three buckets: detractors, passives or promoters.
+Based on the customer’s rating, they are then classified into one of three buckets: detractors, passives, or promoters.

 Promoters, Passives, and Detractors

 Promoters (9-10) are best described as your brand ambassadors who are loyal and enthusiastic about your brand.
 Passives (7-8) are neutral with your brand and most likely won’t tarnish your brand reputation.
 Detractors (0-6) are assumed to be dissatisfied customers who can damage your brand through negative word of mouth.

 How to calculate company NPS

-Once you have classified your customers into the respective groups, you are ready to calculate your company’s Net Promoter Score.
+Once you have classified your customers into respective groups, you are ready to calculate your company’s Net Promoter Score.
 Here’s how you do it: